What Does The Mortgage Forbearance And Moratoria On Evictions And Foreclosures Executive Order Provide To Property Owners In New York?

-I expect to see a rise in foreclosures, bankruptcies, and suicides when this moratorium expires.
+I expect to see a rise in foreclosures, bankruptcies, and suicides when the Covid 19 Foreclosure Relief moratorium expires.
 While coronavirus can potentially kill, so can the depression that loss of employment and loss of one’s home can cause.
 I also expect to see the disappearance of downtowns and malls in some areas, unless landlords give tenants an incentive to stay and rebuild.
 In New York, our Governor is threatening to once again shut down all restaurants.
 Most of these restaurants will not survive the first shut down; another shut down will kill all but the big national chains.

 Am I Entitled To A Forbearance, If I Was In Default On My Mortgage Before The CARES Act?